-BLETCHLEY, England--They say that it would have taken at least two more years to defeat the German military had not some of the Nazis' secret codes fallen into the hands of the Allies.
+They say that it would have taken at least two more years to defeat the German military in World War II had not some of the Nazis' secret codes fallen into the hands of the Allies.

 At the same time, the Nazi high command was sending coded messages using a device called the Lorenz.
 To solve that, Bletchley Park's code breakers came up with a machine called Colossus (a reconstruction is pictured here).

 CNET reporter Daniel Terdiman visited Bletchley Park as part of Road Trip 2011.
 And last year, as part of Road Trip 2010, he visited the U.S. National Security Agency's National Cryptologic Museum in Ft.
-Meade, Maryland, where many related items such as a collection of Enigmas, are on display.
-This gallery showcases some items from Ft.
-Meade that complement what's on display at Bletchley Park.
+Meade, Maryland, where many related items, including a collection of Enigmas, are on display.